cap-js/docs/get-started/learning-sources.md

 ## Sample Projects

 In here, we collected several interesting sample projects for you.
-Not all of them are maintained by the CAP team, not all of them cover CAP in its entirety, but they are well prepared sources we can recommend for your learning.
+Not all of them are maintained by the CAP team, not all of them cover CAP in its entirety, but they are well-prepared sources we can recommend for your learning.
 From the short description we provide for every resource, you're hopefully able to tell if that fits to the need you're currently having.

 <style scoped>
   main .vp-doc a:has(> img) {